smartiniOnGitHub/fastify-cloudevents/README.md

 and wrapping main data of the original event in a specific CloudEvent instance.

-Note that all CloudEvents features exposed here, by using the library [cloudevent](https://npmjs.org/package/cloudevent/).
+Note that all CloudEvents features exposed here are in the the library [cloudevent](https://npmjs.org/package/cloudevent/).

 ## Usage